gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Configuration

-Firstly, I ran `sudo nano /etc/snort/snort.conf` to open the Snort configuration file to edit it.
+Firstly, I ran `sudo nano /etc/snort/snort.conf` to open the Snort configuration file, to edit it.
 From there, I changed `ipvar HOME_NET any` to `ipvar HOME_NET 172.16.14.0/24`.

 ## Step 5: Validate the Snort Configuration